lucasherediadv/notes/README.md

-Here you'll find my personal notes.
+Here you'll find my personal notes about anything and everything.